-The event started with a curtain raising on Hyderabad’s heritage, done by Madhu Vottery an author on the subject.
+The event started with a curtain-raising on Hyderabad’s heritage, done by Madhu Vottery an author on the subject.
 She also took some of the participants around for a walk to the monument.
 Then there were scheduled speakers, each of whom shared their stories.
 Some were inspiring for the sheer human spirit, a fighter’s spirit that they displayed in their lives.
 Some were doing some interesting work in the field of healthcare, environment, politics, public office, design thinking.
 Few were in classic creative films like music and films and while others were successful experimenters whose ideas are blooming at the moment.

 My favorite speaker was Robert Fernandes who had converted a landfill into a beautiful garden in Mumbai.
 Now, these are the kind of ideas that really need to be spread.
-Pradeep Kashyap of MART talked about his organization that is run by family based values.
+Pradeep Kashyap of MART talked about his organization that is run by family-based values.
 Jayawant Naidu, a musician played music from a single instrument that gave an impression of having come from multiple ones.
 An absolute innovation in designing a new instrument.
 Some of them I thought came to promote their ventures and ideas.
 Though their work was commendable, they did not come across as people who were sharing stories.
-They put the audience on the guard and may be lost them for some time.
+They put the audience on the guard and maybe lost them for some time.

 The anchor of the event, Anuj, showcased the essence of Hyderabad wearing a Sherwani with an iPad in hand, equally at ease with English and Urdu.

 The main event was followed by a cultural evening.
 A much-awaited Sufiana Qawwali from city’s very own Warsi Brothers.
 The performers reached the venue more than an hour after the program was scheduled.
-The venue being far for everyone in the city, most people had left by then.
+The venue is far for everyone in the city, most people had left by then.
 And Warsi brothers had to perform to a very thin audience in the auditorium.
 But for those of us who stayed back, it was worth it.
 I particularly enjoyed listening to not so popular ones and the ones in Deccani.

 Overall, a well packaged and interesting day.